haxworx/evisum/README.md

 - [🤝 Contributions](#-contributions)

 ## 🔥 Features
-- Cross-platform support for **Linux, FreeBSD, OpenBSD, and DragonFlyBSD**.
+- Cross-platform support for **Linux, FreeBSD, OpenBSD, macOS and DragonFlyBSD**.
 - A **server-client** architecture for efficient system monitoring.
 - Tools to monitor:
   - **Processes** 🛠️